 - Recordings are useful to help the apprentice practice, and they create a record for the mentor as well. - Although the apprentice needs to hear words repeated many times to internalize them, it is exhausting and sometimes frustrating for the mentor to repeat what they say over and over again.
 An audio or video recording is the perfect solution!
 The apprentice can take the recording away from the session and play it as many times as they like whenever they want to.
-The apprentice can listen to recordings on a walk, in the car, or at home to continue to immerse themselves in the language. - Recordings can be kept for the families of the mentor and apprentice and for the community to use as a languagelearning resource. - Recordings can be shared and used to teach others.
+The apprentice can listen to recordings on a walk, in the car, or at home to continue to immerse themselves in the language. - Recordings can be kept for the families of the mentor and apprentice and for the community to use as a language-learning resource. - Recordings can be shared and used to teach others.
 Records can be used to create new language lessons or resources. - Apprentices can practice their writing skills by transcribing their sessions in between meetings if they would like to do so.
-This can also be a good way to review before your next session. - Having a recording is a way to have more permanence to your language, and you can possibly share or archive the materials (but only with the mentor's permission).
+This can also be a good way to review before your next session.